brooklynrail/brooklynrail-platform/content/events/2020/10/olafur-eliasson-and-timothy-morton-with-dr-julie-reiss.md

 ---
 title: Olafur Eliasson and Timothy Morton with Dr. Julie Reiss
-summary: Olafur Eliasson and Timothy Morton with Dr. Julie Reiss.
+summary: Artist Olafur Eliasson and philosopher & writer Timothy Morton will be in conversation with Rail editor Dr. Julie Reiss.
 We'll conclude with a poetry reading from Valérie Déus.
 people:
   - person: olafur-eliasson
     event_bio: >-